“Anyone can be heroic from time to time, but a gentleman is something you have to be all the time.”—Luigi Pirandello

 The literary allusion is to the inseparability of having a coat of arms and being a gentleman.
 Like many English words “gentleman” is derived from Latin (gentilis, meaning belonging to a race or gens, and man meaning, well—man).
 In its original context, the word referred to one of the lowest rank of the English aristocracy, fitting below an esquire but above a yeoman.
 The etymology evolved during the huge political and social changes the 19th century wrought—an evolution that can be easily traced in the Encyclopædia Britannica.
 In the 5th edition of 1815 “a gentleman is one, who without any title, bears a coat of arms, or whose ancestors have been freemen.”
 By the 8th edition (1856) the term is now “generally accorded to all persons above the rank of common tradesmen when their manners are indicative of a certain amount of refinement and intelligence.”

 Today you don’t need a coat of arms on a wall.
 Or to originate from any social class background.
-Today, the Collins Online Dictionary defines a gentleman as “a man who is cultured, courteous, and well-educated.”
+The Collins Online Dictionary defines a gentleman as “a man who is cultured, courteous, and well-educated.”
 Macmillan Dictionary Online offers a similar definition “a man who is always polite and honest and considers other people’s needs.”
-Today, anyone can be a gentleman.
+Anyone can be a gentleman.
 If they want to be.

-In life, a true gentleman needs to achieve his best in terms of: behavior, actions, grooming, fitness, communication, dress, knowledge, skills, habits, attitude, and home and work relationships.
+A real gentleman achieves his best in terms of: behavior, actions, grooming, fitness, communication, dress, knowledge, skills, habits, attitude, and home and work relationships.
 We’ll look each of these.

 “Permit me to suggest that you dress neatly and cleanly.
 A young person who dresses well usually behaves well.
 Good manners and a pleasant personality, even without a college education, will take you far.”—Cary Grant

 The golden years of Hollywood cemented the modern day image of the gentleman.
-It was a conservative era for sure, with a preoccupation for appearances, and this came together with a collection of clothing that would make up modern male classical dress: suits with single or double-breasted lapels—the precursors to the modern-day business suit—the depression influence brought somber colors, blacks, greys, and dark blues, Oxford University introduced navy blazers as popular summer-wear, two-toned brogue and loafers became go-to shoes and sunglasses first appeared as a fashion item.
+It was a conservative era for sure, with a preoccupation for appearance, and this came together with a collection of clothing that would make up modern male classical dress: suits with single or double-breasted lapels—the precursors to the modern-day business suit—the depression influence brought somber colors, blacks, greys, and dark blues, Oxford University introduced navy blazers as popular summer-wear, two-toned brogue and loafers became go-to shoes and sunglasses first appeared as a fashion item.
 Gone were long-tailed jackets and frock coats.
-The gentlemen of the era were stylish in a modern way.
+Men were at last stylish and modern.

 Fred Astaire—whose great talent was famously and unflatteringly summed by a studio executive at the time as: “Can’t sing.
 Can’t act.
 Slightly balding.
 Can dance a little,” knew his limitations and made up for them with endless perfectionism.
 Part of this was his dress sense.
 Astaire preferred wide peaked-lapels on double-breasted jackets, to emphasize the breadth of his torso and the thinness of his waist.
 Typically, his jackets were without vents, so hugged his hips and he favored high-waist, pleated and cuffed trousers, creating a crisp silhouette and the combination of classic tailoring and easy movement as he danced across stage and screen.
 He used pocket squares to add flashes of color to dark suits.